 You don’t, however, need a respiratory condition or be in one of the high-risk groups to be affected by dust.
-In many cases, babies, young children, and the elderly tend to be more susceptible to breathing conditions that are caused by dust.
+In many cases, babies, young children, and the elderly tend to be more susceptible to breathing conditions and other health effects that are caused by dust.
 Smokers also tend to experience more symptoms when exposed to road dust.

 Cars Can Create Dust as WellUsually road dust is simply thought of in terms of dirt and gravel dust tossed up by cars, but you can actually have dust that comes from the cars.
 Every time a car uses its brakes, a small amount of metal dust is released.
 And while each car releases a microscopic amount, high volumes of cars can actually create measurable amounts of metallic dust.

 A study from the Georgia Institute of Technology discovered that metal from brakes can create a cloud of tiny metal particles, and as you might guess, these particles can wreak havoc on your respiratory health.

 The lesson?
 Although it might take a different form, you don’t necessarily have to live in a rural area to be a victim of road dust.

 How to Reduce and Avoid Dust from an Unpaved RoadSo, what can you do about road dust?